Proactive release of information

 Part II of the Act sets out an information publication scheme that requires an agency to publish and make available a range of information and documents used and created by the agency in carrying out its functions.
 This includes:

-- a statement summarising its organisation and functions, documents and freedom of information (FOI) procedures (for example, the categories of documents maintained in the agency’s possession) – section 7;
+- a statement summarising its organisation and functions, documents and FOI procedures (for example, the categories of documents maintained in the agency’s possession) – section 7;

 - a statement listing its rules, policies and procedures relevant to the public (for example, manuals, rules of procedure, statements of policy) – section 8; and